-While their research speaks for itself, The Rockefeller University Oral History Project puts the scientists themselves on the historical record.
-In this interview series, Rockefeller scientists reflect on their careers, collaborations, frustrations, and discoveries, capturing the stories of the people behind the science.
+The Rockefeller University Oral History Project puts the scientists themselves on the historical record.
+In this interview series, Rockefeller scientists reflect on their careers, collaborations, frustrations, and discoveries, telling the stories of the people behind the science.

-After 50 years at Rockefeller, Günter Blobel speaks about the university’s importance to him and his role in forging a molecular approach to cell biology.
+After 50 years at Rockefeller, Günter Blobel describes the research that led to his Nobel Prize and talks about his role in forging a molecular approach to cell biology.

-In this interview, Paul Greengard tells the story of winning the Nobel Prize for Medicine or Physiology in 2000 and the story of founding the Pearl Meister Greengard Prize in honor of his mother, who died giving birth to him.
+Paul Greengard recalls the leap in thinking he took about neurotransmission in the brain while listening to a lecture about signaling between organs in the body, and he tells the story of founding the Pearl Meister Greengard Prize in honor of his mother, who died giving birth to him.

 An international leader in science advocacy, Torsten Wiesel describes the irreverent approach he and his research partner, David Hubel, took in their groundbreaking research.

 From remembering his first exposure to the notion of biological clocks as a child to explaining the importance of molecular biology in understanding how individual genes affect behavior, Mike Young recounts a rich story of exploration.